inasafe/inasafe-doc/docs/source/training/socialisation/run_other_hazards.rst

 and it is valuable to know how many people and how much infrastructure is within a certain perimeter of the vent.

 |project_name| also has an impact function for volcano eruption scenarios.
 This function can run some type of
 hazard data.
-For detail information about the |project_name| volcano hazard function, please look at the `Hazard Data Section <http://docs.inasafe.org/en/training/socialisation/datasets.html/>`__
+For detail information about the |project_name| volcano hazard function, please look at the :ref:`Hazard Data Section. <datasets>`

 In this section we will be using the Sinabung volcano hazard from the National Disaster Management Agency (BNPB) as hazard data and building from OpenStreetMap as exposure data.
 For this run, we will using Impact Function Centric Wizard (IFCW).
-For more information about IFCW you can refer to `Key concepts in disaster management planning with InaSAFE <http://docs.inasafe.org/en/training/socialisation/inasafe_concepts.html>`__
+For more information about IFCW you can refer to :ref:`Key concepts in disaster management planning with InaSAFE. <inasafe_concepts>`

 3.1 Open Project
 ................